HarshalRohit/express-try/README.md

 Change the `PORT` accordingly or remove if not required.

 #### Note:
-Run `npm install` to download all the required modules.
+- Run `npm install` to download all the required modules.
+- Make sure **uploads** directory is present in root folder

 ### Upload URL